paolomotta/real-time-it-news/README.md

 You can start the application **either from the command line** (locally) **or using Docker**.

+> **Note:** <span style="color:red">The application will start fetching news after the first minute.
+Please wait at least 60 seconds to see the first updates from Reddit and websites.</span>

 ### 🖥️ Option 1: Run Locally